theme-my-login/theme-my-login/readme.txt

 * Add option to login using either username only, email only or both
 * Add option to disable user denial notification when admin approval is active
 * Update reCAPTCHA module to API version 2.0
-* Replace Register nav menu items with Profile when user is logged in
+* Login and Register nav menu items only show when not logged in
+* Logout and Profile nav menu items only show when logged in
 * Better default stylesheet
 * Fix TML pages displaying in search results
 * Fix logout redirect